-2017 DATES ARE NOW AVAILABLE Click here to see information on securing a team for 2017.
+2018 DATES ARE NOW AVAILABLE Click here to see information on securing a team for 2018.
+Don't miss out!

 NEW MINISTRY CENTER IS NOW OPEN!
 The new NCBM Ministry Center in Honduras - Mount Horeb Baptist Camp - is now open and hosting volunteer teams.
 The facility is in a beautiful location, and is well equipped to take care of the needs of volunteers.
 We'd love to see you and your team in Honduras!
 (See "What We Provide Section")

 SEE NEW HONDURAS VIDEOS!
 Two new Honduras videos are now posted on this page.
-The shorter one (4.5 minutes) is a good introduction to the ministry and can be used for general promotion.
-The longer version (11 minutes) give a more comprehensive look at a day of ministry in Honduras.
+The shorter one (Top Video - 4.5 minutes) is a good introduction to the ministry and can be used for general promotion.
+The longer version (Bottom Video - 11 minutes) give a more comprehensive look at a day of ministry in Honduras.
 Share these with your team members, and with other churches in your area!

 ABOUT OUR MINISTRY: NCBM has been sending teams to Honduras since 1998.
 The purpose of our being in Honduras is to partner with Honduran congregations in proclaiming the gospel of Christ.
 All teams (including construction) are encouraged to participate in evangelistic outreach to the communities in which they work.
 This may include prayer walks, door-to-door visitation, VBS or Backyard Bible Clubs for the children, etc. Most of our area of focus in 2016 will be south of Tegucigalpa, in and around the Choluteca area, as there are many needs in that area.

 A mission trip to Honduras is a great way for you and your church to experience international missions and have a lasting impact for Christ!
 Pray about taking a team to Honduras this year or joining as an individual.
 It will be a life-changing event for you and your church.
-General information about 2017 trips is listed below.
-Dates and information for 2017 trips are now available - see the link above for a downloadable flyer, as well as at the bottom of this page.
+General information about 2018 trips is listed below.
+Dates and information for 2018 trips are now available - click here for a downloadable flyer.

 Mike and Ginger Greene serve as our on-site coordinators in Honduras.
 The Greenes, from Wake Forest NC, do a great job making sure things are ready for our teams when they come to serve.
 You can follow the news from Honduras by reading the Greene's web blog at: www.ncbmhonduras.blogspot.com

 The basic price of the trip is $1200 per person*.
 This includes round-trip airfare, insurance, in-country transportation, in-country logistical support, lodging, meals, orientation materials, and T-shirt.
 You will need to take additional cash for souvenirs you may want to buy.
 Price does not include materials that will be needed for ministry, i.e., VBS materials, building materials, medical supplies, etc. See below. (*In this era of unpredictable airline costs, we will make every effort to maintain this price throughout the year.
-Be aware that some teams traveling in peak season - June-August - may be required to pay a bit extra if ticket prices spike.)
+Be aware that some teams may be required to pay a bit extra if ticket prices spike beyond our control.)